-Given the fact that NIOSH will review tests results, reserve the right to re-test at its discretion and continue to have the ultimate say, manufacturers will, in effect, not be certifying.
+Given the fact that NIOSH will review test results, reserve the right to re-test at its discretion and continue to have the ultimate say, manufacturers will, in effect, not be certifying.
 Instead, they will be testing their products for NIOSH.

-(6).
-Proposed Rule is Major Ruling and not a Minor Ruling.
+(6) Proposed Rule Is Major Ruling And Not A Minor Ruling.

-Implementation of the proposed rule would cost manufacturers up to \$700,000,000 and making the proposed rule a "major ruling" and not a "minor ruling" as portrayed by NIOSH.
+Implementation of the proposed rule would cost manufacturers up to \$700,000,000 making the proposed rule a "major ruling" and not a "minor ruling" as portrayed by NIOSH.
 This would cause hardship on manufacturers and end users and be in conflict with Executive Order 12291.

-(7).
-No Protocol issued with proposed regulation:
+(7) No Protocol Issued With Proposed Regulation:

-While NIOSH has issued it's proposed standards for certification, it has not released a protocol outlining the requirements, rules, details and procedures for the required workplace testing.
+While NIOSH has issued its proposed standards for certification it has not released a protocol outlining the requirements, rules, details and procedures for the required workplace testing.
 This omission denies respirator manufacturers due process and, furthermore, makes it impossible for them to respond to the proposal in a meaningful way because it is not complete.

 IV.
-Recommendations:
+RECOMMENDATIONS:

 - 1. The Proposed 42 CRF 84 must be withdrawn. - 2.
-If NIOSH is to no longer certify respirators for general industry and construction, resources must be committed to developing a consensus standard for all respirator certification for use in all industrial applications. - 3.
-This consensus standard must then be certified through a non-governmental third party.
+NIOSH should continue to certify respirators for general industry and construction.
+Resources must be committed to developing a standard for all respirator certification for use in all industrial applications.